PhilCommunication/email-thingy/README.md

 **Secrets.xml**

-Put your keys in this file, as explained in the *About* section.
+The SDK can now be configured with the App ID and Access Token, as explained in the *About* section.
+Update `app_id` and `access_token` with their respective values.

 **AndroidManifest.xml**